Benjamin M. Friedman

 Benjamin Morton Friedman (/ˈfriːdmən/; born 1944) is an American political economist, who is the William Joseph Maier Professor of Political Economy at Harvard University.
 He is a member of the Council on Foreign Relations, the Brookings Institute's Panel on Economic Activity, and the editorial board of the Encyclopædia Britannica.
 He is a recipient of the John R. Commons Award, given by the economics honor society Omicron Delta Epsilon.

-Biography
+Education and career

 Friedman received his A.B., A.M., and Ph.D. degrees, all in economics, from Harvard University.
-He also received an M.Sc. in economics and politics from King's College, Cambridge as a Marshall Scholar.
+He also received an M.Sc. in economics and politics from King's College, Cambridge, as a Marshall Scholar.
 He has been on the Harvard faculty since 1972.
 Currently Friedman is a member of the Committee on Capital Markets Regulation.

+Personal life

+Friedman married Barbara Cook in 1972.
+Their son, John Friedman, is the inaugural dean of the Watson School of International and Public Affairs.